Shiina Natsukawa

 Shiina Natsukawa (夏川 椎菜, Natsukawa Shiina) is a Japanese voice actress, singer and YouTuber from Chiba Prefecture.
 She is a member of the singing unit TrySail, along with Sora Amamiya and Momo Asakura.
 She is affiliated with Music Ray'n.
-Her notable roles include Akeno Misaki in High School Fleet, Yuki Kusakabe in Interviews with Monster Girls, and Hikayu Hoshikawa in Re:Creators.
+Her notable roles include Akeno Misaki in High School Fleet, Yuki Kusakabe in Interviews with Monster Girls, Hikayu Hoshikawa in Re:Creators, and Tsuruno Yui in Magia Record.
 Under her activities as a YouTuber she goes by the name 417P.